Berry-Esseen Theorem for Sample Quantiles with Locally Dependent Data: Application to the moving-average model

 for all $t\in[n]$.
 This is also known as $\textrm{MA}(q)$ model with parameters $\mu$, $c_1, c_2,\ldots, c_q$.

 Notice that $X_i$ is independent of $X_j$ whenever $\abs{i-j}\ge q+1$.
-Hence the parameter $D_1$ of the dependency graph is bounded by $q+2$, $D_2\le 2D_1$, and $D_3\le 3D_1$.
-Therefore, Theorem~\ref{thm: univ DG med} implies that for appropriate constants $\theta$ and $\gs^2=1/4$, the sample median obeys the central limit theorem with the following upper bound on the rate of convergence,
+Consider a natural choice of dependency neighborhoods (in this case generated by a graph), where $X_j\in N_i$ if and only if $\abs{i-j}\le q$.
+Hence the parameters $D_i$ of the dependency neighborhoods, as in \eqref{eq:D}, satisfy $D_1\le 2q+1$, $D_2\le D_1^2$, and $D_3\le D_1^3$.
+Although $X_t$'s are no longer independent, they are still identically distributed.
+Thus, $\theta$ and $\gs$ are some fixed but unknown constants.
+In fact, from~\eqref{def:cmed} one can see that $\theta=F_{X_1}'(\mu)$.
+Hence, Theorem~\ref{theorem: univ DG med} implies the sample median $M_n(X_1, X_2,\ldots, X_n)$ obeys a central limit theorem with the following upper bound on the rate of convergence,